stuebersystems/doc.quattropod.en/docs/mini/touchback.md

 When switching to another participant, touch back functionality is also available to them.
 This allows interactivity and creativity from multiple participants on one screen.

-!!! info "Touch-Back Functionality with QuattroPod"
+!!! hint "Touch Back Support with QuattroPod"

     [![QuattroPod Touch-Back Function][1]{: align=left }][2]